ChunkyMonkey00/javascriptWatchers/README.md

  - `removeSelf` (optional): (number) The amount of triggers the watcher should perform before removing itself.
 Defaults to none.
  - `alias` (optional): a string used to indicate a name for a watcher, useful for debugging.
 Any warns or error will include the alias.

+##### Notes:
+ - `removeSelf`: parses as number, failure occurs in the program ignoring this option
+ - `alias`: defaults as undefined; parses as string, failure occurs in this alias being undefined

 #### Example:

 ```javascript